tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 Each data quality mechanism that produces data quality reports using the bdqffdq vocabulary SHOULD include the following properties and related instances.

-Nothing in this section is to be construed as relaxing the normative statements in the users guide and implementers guid concerning the expression of data quality responses in forms other than RDF.
-Each data quality mechanism MUST produce results coresponding to bdqffdq:Assertions with bdqffdq:hasResponseStatus, bdqffdq:hasResponseResult, and bdqffdq:hasResponseComment as specified in those guides.
+Nothing in this section is to be construed as relaxing the normative statements in the users guide and implementers guide concerning the expression of data quality responses in forms other than RDF.
+Each data quality mechanism MUST produce results corresponding to bdqffdq:Assertions with bdqffdq:hasResponseStatus, bdqffdq:hasResponseResult, and bdqffdq:hasResponseComment as specified in those guides.

 The bdqffdq:producesAssertion object property SHOULD have an instance of bdqffdq:Implementation as its subject.